-A wide range of factors are considered in admission decisions for the Master of Science in Construction Management program.
+A wide range of factors are considered in admission decisions for the Master of Science in Construction Management program and the online Master of Science in Construction Management program.
 For example, if an applicant is deficient in achieving one of the minimum requirements, other factors may be considered to grant the applicant provisional admission to the program.
 The following factors may also be considered for admission:

 - Work experience